How to Unblur an Image or Bring Clarity in Photos on a Windows PC

 Follow the methods below in order.
 Start with the built-in tools for quick fixes, then move to advanced options if needed.

-The built-in Photos app includes basic enhancement tools that can noticeably improve mild blur.
+The built-in Photos app includes several basic enhancement tools that can help improve mildly blurry images and make them appear clearer.

 1. Right-click the image and select Open with > Photos